ELFoglalt/prrouter/readme.md

 $ python path/to/prrouter.py -h
 ```

-Or in case you have the built standalone executible, run it from the command line
+or in case of the standalone executible, run it from the command line
 ```
 $ path/to/prrouter.exe -h
 ```